zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 With the 2 previous topics, you should now be able to compile an expression and understand how to return the type of the compiled method.

-However, almost every time, the compiled method would also have parameters.
+However, almost every time, the compiled method will also have parameters.

 There are multiple ways to pass variable names, such as: